 Accepted samples include drugs (10 mg of powder, crystals, rocks, or a crushed bit of a pill, a small piece of blotter, or a small amount of liquid) and drug equipment after it’s been used (a used cooker or filter, or leftover liquid from a syringe).
 There are some samples we do not accept, including organics – like cannabis, mushrooms, or anything THC-, CBD-, or nicotine-related – as well as hormones, steroids, vitamins, and performance enhancers (refer to our terms of service for more detail).

-Samples are collected at seven harm reduction agencies in Toronto where supervised consumption services are also offered, known as collection sites:
+Samples are currently collected at eight community-based organizations in Toronto known as collection sites:

 - Parkdale Queen West Community Health Centre (Parkdale site) – Dufferin and Queen